About Impact 100

 Impact 100 Baldwin County is a community of women seeking to transform lives in Baldwin County by awarding high-impact grants to nonprofits in the areas of Arts, Culture, & Recreation • Education • Environment & Preservation • Family • Health & Wellness.

 Impact 100 Baldwin County was established in 2008 by a group of women brought together by Irene Meehan, who had read about similar organizations in Cincinnati and Pensacola.
 That year, 82 members joined and Impact 100 awarded a single grant of $82,000.
-In 2021, Impact 100 awarded five grants of $90,000 each, bringing the total given to nonprofits serving Baldwin County to $4.5 million!
+In 2023, Impact 100 awarded five grants of $105,000 each, bringing the total given to nonprofits serving Baldwin County to over $5.5 million!

 We fund the grants by pooling the $1,000 donations from each of our members.
 This model of philanthropy is known as a giving circle, and its goal is to make a significant impact in the community through large grants to area nonprofits.
 Our goal is to reach 500 members each year, enabling us to give five $100,000 grants – one in each of the five focus groups.